Get

 • Grooming supplies

-• Microchip & registration
+• Microchip and registration

 Puggle in grass

-Image by: ifd_Photography, Pixabay
+Image Credit: ifd_Photography, Pixabay

 List of Puggle Care Supplies and Costs

-A new Puggle pup will require a variety of supplies to ensure their health and happiness.
+A new Puggle puppy will require a variety of supplies to ensure their health and happiness.
 While many of these items can be reused, it’s important to factor in the cost for each item when preparing for your pup:

 ID Tag and Collar $15